markuswissinger/ducktestpy/doc/doc.rst

 type hierarchies
 ----------------

-If a type and its subtype both appear in the same :type or :rtype tag, the subtype is omitted from the tag.
+If a type and its subtype both appear in the same :type or :rtype tag, ducktest omits the subtype from the tag.
 Types of objects in containers and mappings are considered.
 For example: if B is subtype of A, then list[B] is considered a subtype of list[A].

-Empty container and mapping types are considered subtypes of non-empty conainers and mappings.
+Empty container and mapping types are considered subtypes of non-empty containers and mappings.
 Therefore empty containers/mappings are omitted, when non-empty ones are present in the same type tag.
 A *list* is not equivalent to a *list of any*.